DimitrisJim/BIT/Notes.md

 A key issue for that appears when trying to remove elements is that of [inverse functions][invfunc].

-For numeric:
+#### For numeric:

  - addition -> subtraction
  - multiplication -> division

-For bitwise operators:
+#### For bitwise operators:

  - xor -> xor (need to test this).

 the rest of the bitwise operators [don't seem to have inverses][bitinverse]

-todo: set ops.
+#### Set operators:

+If sets contained are unique, difference seems to be able to be used as the inverse of union.
+(Note: for multisets, this restriction shoulnd't apply.)

+For multisets, union and difference might be a candidate, though.

 [invfunc]: https://en.wikipedia.org/wiki/Inverse_function
 [bitinverse]: https://en.wikipedia.org/wiki/Bitwise_operation#Inverses_and_solving_equations